 - IoT framework – what, why, why now

-- Use and impact of IoT on operations and public policy
+- Impact of IoT on government – in operation and public policy

 - Design Thinking methodology